 Ms. Shankman-Cohn is a Registered Interior Designer by the State of Tennessee; NCIDQ (National Council of Interior Design Qualifications) certified; a Professional member of the American Society of Interior Designers (ASID); a Certified Aging in Place Specialist (CAPS); and a Certified Green Professional (CGP).
 She is a Past- President of the Tennessee Chapter of ASID, and the 2014 President of the Tennessee Interior Design Coalition (TIDC).
-Besides being on the boards of two local non-profit environmental groups, she has served on the ASID’s national committee on “Aging in Place.”
+Besides being on the boards of two local non-profit environmental groups, she has served on the ASID’s national committee on “Aging in Place”.
 The governor of Tennessee appointed Ms. Shankman-Cohn in 2008 as the Interior Design representative on the Board of Architectural and Engineering Examiners for the State of Tennessee (A&E), where she served until the end of July 2012.
 In addition, she was the Tennessee Delegate to the NCIDQ National Board and sat on one of their national task forces.
 She recently served in an advisory capacity to the Plough Foundation, helping to implement a pilot program focused on Aging in Place for the City of Memphis.
-Additionally, Leslie has just been appointed to the Board of Habitat for Humanity of Greater Memphis.
+Additionally, Leslie a member of the Board of Habitat for Humanity of Greater Memphis.
 She holds the position of the Vice Chair of the newly formed ASID Advocate By Design (AxD) Council which advocates and educates regarding the effects of constructed environments on life, health, safety, and welfare of all members of the general public.
 Additionally, as a member of the International Codes Council (ICC) she is involved in all manners of accessibility issues and the codes that affect them.